Jay Graber

-Lantian "Jay" Graber (born 1991) is an American software engineer who is the CEO of Bluesky, a microblogging social platform, created in 2019 by Jack Dorsey, then CEO of Twitter, Inc.
+Lantian "Jay" Graber (born 1991) is an American software engineer who served as the first CEO of Bluesky, a microblogging social platform.
+In March 2026, she stepped down as CEO to become Bluesky's chief innovation officer.

 Early life

 Lantian Graber was born in 1991 in Tulsa, Oklahoma, to a mother of Chinese descent, an acupuncturist by trade, and a mathematics teacher father of Swiss descent.
 Her mother, who grew up in China during the Cultural Revolution and emigrated in the 1980s, named her daughter Lantian, meaning "blue sky" in Chinese, as a wish for her to have "boundless freedom".
 The similarity between Graber's given name and Bluesky is purely coincidental; Jack Dorsey had chosen the name "Bluesky" for the research initiative before Graber became involved with the project.

 Graber enrolled in the University of Pennsylvania in 2009 and later graduated in 2013 with a BA in Science, Technology, and Society.
 During her senior year she won a grant to co-found a student time bank program.